jacobras/CodeObserver/docs/usage/overview.md

 First, add a project in the web UI.

 The CLI tool requires Java 17+.
 The GitHub Action requires the `gh` CLI tool to be installed.
+GitHub-hosted runners have this by default.

 ## Example use cases